Compiled by Stephen Gene Sullivan, Ph.D., M.D.

 The position of a species or group at the base of the tree or at a ‘low branch’ does not necessarily imply early separation from other groups in evolutionary time but may mean that its relationships are not more clearly defined.
 An example of this is the various groups of viruses which are placed at the base of the tree.

 SPECIES ACCOUNTS is a work in progress.
 When a species name is not yet available, its place on the list is held in one of two ways.
 In a short list, the species may be given a temporary number.
-An example is the genus Coriaria which contains 5 species.
-Coriaria myrtifolia is named and space is held for the other 4 as ‘Coriaria 2’, ‘Coriaria 3’, etc. In longer lists, space is held by using the word ‘Other’ before the group name.
-The family Viscaceae contains 449 species.
-Phorandendron serotinum and four other species are named and space is held for the other 444 as ‘444 Other Viscaceae’.
+An example is the genus Theligonum which contains 3 species.
+Theligonum cynocrambe is named and space is held for the other 2 as ‘Theligonum 2’, ‘Theligonum 3’.
+In longer lists, space is held by using the word ‘Other’ before the group name.
+The genus Digitalis contains 19 species.
+Digitalis lanata is named and space is held for the other 18 as ‘18 Other Digitalis’.

 spp species (plural)